mieszku/avr-meos/README.md

 Sometimes when something goes wrong, for example memalloc failed without checking return value, or one thread stack was smashed, panic mode could be very helpful.
 Entering to panic mode disables all threads except current one and system thread.
-Then stack pointer is safely restored to value saved at initialization, and panic handler is called. panic function (prototype below) shall be implemented by default like main.
+Then stack pointer is safely restored to the value saved at initialization, and panic handler is called. panic function (prototype below) shall be implemented by default like main.
 It takes only error code which can be used to detect what happened.
 Possible error codes are defined in core/error.h.
 Panic mode keeps last thread_current state, so it also can be used as a hint